CodingNomads/flask-webdev/content/s07_handling_errors/s07_p03_custom_error_template.md

 Okay, now for the grand showing of your error page.
 Remember that base template you made earlier?
 Let's use it for making a cool looking error page.
 You can actually kill two birds with one stone, so to speak, as your error handlers are pointing to the same template.
-Meaning, you can show both kinds of errors, the "not found" and "internal server errors" ones, all in one template file.
+Meaning, you can show both kinds of errors, the "not found" and "internal server error" ones, all in one template file.

 ```html
 {% extends 'base.html' %}